-A soft to medium bristle brush is ideal for the breeds with smooth, short hair, such as the Chihuahuas and some hounds.
+A soft to medium bristle brush is ideal for the breeds with smooth, short hair, such as Chihuahuas and some hounds.
 It is most practical to brush in the direction of the coat’s grain.
 Also, the brush should have closely spaced and short bristles.
-Get your pet relaxed before starting the session using dog chew toys or similar objects to use up a little energy.
+Relax your pet with chew toys before starting the session to use up a little energy.

 A firm bristle brush with closely spaced, short bristles, or even a slicker brush is the practical choice for wiry hair like that often seen on terriers.
 It is best to brush with the hair’s grain with this coat type.
-Also, the dog grooming rake brush can be a useful option for dogs with somewhat longer hair.
+Also, a dog grooming rake brush can be useful for dogs with somewhat longer hair.

-The preferred type of brush for this coat is the firm bristled brush with wide-spaced, long bristles, or the wire-pin brush.
+The best type of brush for this coat is a firm brush with wide-spaced, long bristles, or a wire-pin brush.
 They are useful for the Pomeranians, Chows, Shepherds, Collies or Sheepdogs, etc. Use a high-quality slicker brush to clean mats and tangles.

 A soft slicker brush or a wire-pin brush is the right choice for the Maltese or Yorkie.
 The brushing action can be with and against the coat’s grain, depending on the level of shedding.
 Other options include using the dog grooming glove brush if you prefer.

-By using a gentle motion on the dog’s skin, you also provide a pleasant massage.
-It only needs two or three rips from snarls to make a grooming session something that your dog would prefer to avoid.
-A great way to build up the trust is to brush often to avoid these tangles in the first place.
+By using a gentle motion on the dog s coat, you also provide a pleasant massage.
+It only needs two or three rips from snarls to make a grooming session something that your dog would rather avoid.
+A great way to build up the trust is to brush often to prevent these tangles in the first place.

-A daily schedule with the dog grooming brush is sure to get your dog into the habit of relaxing and staying still while the grooming takes place.
+A daily schedule with dog brushes is sure to get your dog into the habit of relaxing and staying still.

 How often should you brush your dog?

-The regularity of brushing your dog is certain to relate to the different breed and even the individual dog.
-But as a general guide, the short, smooth-coated dogs can benefit from a brush at least once or twice per week, but the dogs with a silky or long coat are more likely to benefit from using the grooming brush on an almost daily schedule.
+The regularity of brushing your dog will depend on your dog’s breed but also personality.
+As a general guide, though, dogs with short fur and smooth coats can benefit from a brush at least once or twice per week.
+On the contrary, dogs with a silky or long coat are more likely to benefit from grooming every day.
 Of course, it also depends on how dirty your dog gets.
-Dirtier dogs are going to need to be groomed more often.
+If your doggo is a slob outside, it necessarily translates to frequent beauty sessions!

 How do you clip the coat?

 In most cases, we recommend getting a professional to clip your dog’s coat.
-All breeds require different techniques and it takes a certain know-how to clip a dog correctly.
+All breeds require different techniques.
+And it takes some know-how to clip a coat correctly.
 If your dog has small mats that you just can’t seem to get with a brush, you can remove these with a pair of scissors.

 Do cheap pet brushes work?

-Cheap dog brushes do brush.
+Cheap dog brushes do work.
 However, they aren’t nearly as durable as more expensive brushes.
-Because of this, you may end up spending more money in the long run buying a bunch of cheap brushes than just selecting a professional brush in the first place.
+In the long run, you may end up spending more money having to buy a bunch of cheap brushes.
+Many owners, myself included, would instead select a professional brush, to begin with.

 What kind of brush is best for my dog?

 All dogs need a brush based on their coat type.
-A brush that is perfect for one dog might not be suitable at all for another dog.
+A brush perfect for a short haired dog might be terrible for a long haired one.